Notice of Privacy Practices

 has been the victim of abuse, neglect or domestic violence.
 We will only

-make this disclosure if you agree or when required or authorized by law;
+make this disclosure if you agree or when required or

 - To notify emergency response employees regarding possible exposure to HIV/AIDS,

 to the extent necessary to comply with state and federal laws.

 We may disclose medical information to a health oversight agency for activities

 oversight activities include, for example, audits, investigations, inspections,